streamnative/pulsar-spark/README.md

   <td>

-  `startingOffsets` option controls where a consumer reads data from.
+  `startingOffsets` option controls where a reader reads data from.

-  * "earliest": lacks a valid offset, the consumer reads all the data in the partition, starting from the very beginning.<br>
+  * "earliest": lacks a valid offset, the reader reads all the data in the partition, starting from the very beginning.<br>

-*  "latest": lacks a valid offset, the consumer reads from the newest records written after the consumer starts running.<br>
+*  "latest": lacks a valid offset, the reader reads from the newest records written after the reader starts running.<br>

 * A JSON string: specifies a starting offset for each Topic. <br>
 You can use `org.apache.spark.sql.pulsar.JsonUtils.topicOffsets(Map[String, MessageId])` to convert a message offset to a JSON string. <br>